OpenOverlayRouter/oor/README.android.md

  used in an active-backup fashion (no more than one interface used at once).
 Should you need to use NAT traversal functionality, please read first the NAT traversal section on the general LISPmob README.md file.
+Version 0.5 maintains Android support however, given that NAT traversal is not yet available for this version, the usage of LISPmob 0.5 on Android is limited to devices with a public address.
+For production environments is recommended to use version 0.4.x. that does not have this limitation.

 Installation
 ------------